dudung/2021-2-fi3201-01-u2/README.md

 ## questions
 [10200000](que/10200000) :x:

-Copy all files from above folder to your folder, one of the below folders.
+Copy all files from previous folder to your folder, one of the following folders.

 ## answers
 [10200999](ans/10200999) :x: |